About This Chapter

 33. Hispanic Culture: Traditions & Facts

-Interested in learning more about the Spanish-speaking countries and their culture?
+Interested in learning more about the Spanish-speaking countries and their cultures?
 In this lesson, we talk about some unique and beautiful traditions all around the Hispanic world.

 34. Gender Roles in Hispanic Culture